Uvarsity-Learning-Platform/Stellr_Learning_Platform/tests.md

-# Testing Guide for Uvarsity
+# Testing Guide for Stellr

-This document provides comprehensive instructions for running tests locally and understanding the testing infrastructure in the Uvarsity application.
+This document provides comprehensive instructions for running tests locally and understanding the testing infrastructure in the Stellr application.

 ## Overview

-Uvarsity uses a modern testing stack with the following tools:
+Stellr uses a modern testing stack with the following tools:
 - **Vitest**: Fast unit test runner built on Vite
 - **React Testing Library**: For testing React components
 - **Jest DOM**: Additional matchers for DOM testing